Zeolite in agriculture

 -

-Objective : To evaluate the effects of zeolite on physical soil structure and long-term soil quality.
+Objective of the study : To assess the effects of zeolite on the physical soil structure and long-term soil quality.

 -